Frequently Asked Questions from our Loyal Customers

 A: Retractable awnings should not be left extended in harsh weather conditions.
 A good test is whether you could comfortably read a newspaper or magazine on your deck or patio.
-Awnings are typically engineered to withstand wind gusts up to 30 mph however, to ensure the longest life possible, we advise against exposing the awning to these conditions.
+Our awnings are engineered to withstand wind gusts up to 25-30 mph however, to ensure the longest life possible, we advise against exposing the awning to these conditions.

 When retracted, retractable awnings can withstand 60-80 mph winds.
 Just press the button and the awning is safe.

 Q: Should Wind Sensors be used?